 For pupils with physical needs activities are adapted to ensure they take place on accessible, level grounds and that adequate support was available for the pupil.
 Risk assessments are rigorous and shared with parents where necessary.
-Parents are informed of the trips well in advance.
+Parents are informed of trips well in advance.

-All children should have the same opportunity to take part in extra-curricular activities.
-We offer Football and Netball Clubs for Key Stage 2 pupils to join as well as outside agencies providing Kicking boxing, music lessons and Brazilian soccer.
-Some clubs have been paused due to Covid, however will return in due course.
+All children have the same opportunity to take part in extra-curricular activities.
+We offer Football, Netball and chess after school clubs for Key Stage 2 pupils to join as well as outside agencies providing Kicking boxing, music lessons and Brazilian soccer.
+We also introduced Lego club to support the development of pupils social and communication skills.